-Hillside School provides specialized instruction for students from first grade through high school in a supportive environment.
+Hillside School provides specialized instruction for students from first through twelfth grade in a supportive environment.
 We enable students with dyslexia and other learning differences to reach their academic potential and become capable and confident learners.

 Key components of Hillside’s program

 Core Teaching Practices